Do you own an iOS or Android device? Check out our new app!

 The other two modes allow you to select a pregenerated randomization, which means that your numbers or strings will be based on randomness generated by RANDOM.ORG some time in the past.
 These modes allows you to replay a given sequence of numbers at a later stage, and allows multiple parties in different locations to get the same numbers in a predictable fashion.
 These modes effectively turn RANDOM.ORG into a pseudo-random number generator.

-Sometimes people email me to say that they feel the Die Roller produces too many repeated numbers (e.g., that it is hard to roll five dice without getting two or more identical rolls) or that the Coin Flipper produces too many heads or tails when used with several coins.
+Sometimes people email us to say that they feel the Die Roller produces too many repeated numbers (e.g., that it is hard to roll five dice without getting two or more identical rolls) or that the Coin Flipper produces too many heads or tails when used with several coins.
 Such concerns are great illustrations of how difficult it is for humans to deal with randomness.
-Our brains are so good at finding patterns that we tend to see them even where they aren't.
+Human brains are so good at finding patterns that we tend to see them even where they aren't.
 (This is why statistical tests are useful and why the Real-Time Statistics for RANDOM.ORG's numbers are published online.)

 So let's do the math for an example where we're rolling five dice.
 Intuitively, you may expect that the five rolls should come up different a lot of the time.
 (At least this is what people often mention in emails.)
 So what's the chance of all the five rolls being different?
 The first die is trivial.
 Any of the six possible values is fine (none will result in duplicates), giving a probability of 6⁄6 = 1.
 After you've rolled the first die, the chance of the second coming up different from the first is 5⁄6, because there is now one less value you haven't seen before.
 The third is 4⁄6, and so on.
 Hence the total probability of all your five rolls turning out different is: